 Ultimately, the process that you choose when metal forming will likely depend on the intention of your aluminum part, your budget, as well as the number of parts that you want to produce.
 Die casting could be a costly method, however, it is well worth it if you have a highly complicated design, and you need a large volume of parts.

 SEI Castings offer custom castings, enclosures, and many more.
-For more information about our products, you may call us at (408) 374-1031.
+For more information about our products, you may email us at firstname.lastname@example.org.